NathanCheshire/GravatarJavaClient/docs/docs/api.md

 boolean wasSaved = request.saveTo(fileToSaveTo);
 ```

-Note, the Gravatar API returns a PNG for QR codes, presumably for lossless compression, which is why the GravatarJavaClient API does not allow for an encoding paramter in the way `GravatarAvatarRequest` does for the `saveTo` method.
+Note, the Gravatar API returns a PNG for QR codes, presumably for lossless compression, which is why the GravatarJavaClient API does not allow for an encoding parameter in the way `GravatarAvatarRequest` does for the `saveTo` method.